What is the difference between LTE and Wi-Fi?

 Unless you are prepared to spend time setting up and managing the security you need to manage your data and devices LTE is a clear winner in this area.

 WiFi will have a limited footprint, even if it is a public WiFi network when compared to LTE.
 The mobile operators have had a major drive to extend coverage in recent years to meet smartphone user demand.
+In some countries, such as the UK there is a coverage obligation that helps drive that as well.
 This means it is highly likely mobile coverage will be available where you need it.
 In addition, if your solution will be mobile, tracking a delivery vehicle, the breadth of coverage a LTE network offers will be key and so probably the best choice.

 LTE and WiFi in an ever changing world

 Mobile Operators are now focusing on LTE as the replacement for 2G services that they are now retiring at an increasing rate.
 Since this article was first written 2 of the 4 operators in the UK have announced they will be shutting their 2G networks down in 2025.
 This allows them to re-use the spectrum to provide much needed capacity for LTE services.
-LTE network architecture is also seen as the building block for the future of mobile as it was designed to be fully multimedia.
+LTE network architecture is also seen as the building block for the future of mobile as it is future proofed, being based on IP, and was designed to be fully multimedia.

 WiFi is also evolving to provide higher throughput and better security management.
 Next generation hubs are becoming widely available and the increased management capability means the gap between LTE and WiFi is closing fast.
-This means we are heading towards an environment where LTE and WiFi can work together seamlessly to provide the user with continuous connectivity removing any fear of missing out on that critical social media posting.
+This means we are heading towards an environment where LTE and WiFi can work together seamlessly in the public networking arena to provide the user with continuous connectivity removing any fear of missing out on that critical social media posting!